fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 permalink: /learn/quickstart/derived_types
 ---

-As discussed previously in [Variables]({{site.baseurl}}/learn/quickstart/variables) there are five built-in data types in Fortran. _Derived types_ is a special form of a data type that can encapsulate other built-in types as well as other _derived types_.
-It could be considered as the equivalent of _struct_ in the C/C++ programming languages.
+As discussed previously in [Variables]({{site.baseurl}}/learn/quickstart/variables) there are five built-in data types in Fortran. _Derived types_ is a special form of a data type that can encapsulate other built-in types as well as other derived types.
+It could be considered as the equivalent of _struct_ in the C and C++ programming languages.

 ## A quick take on derived types